KDE/digikam-doc/image_editor/enhancement_tools.rst

     - Between all the the various parameters, depending of the filter selected, increasing the iterations have to be done carefully, as the times can increase exponentially before to see the result.

 It's suggested to explore all the available effects in G'MIC-Qt, as you can find really interesting artistic solutions for your photo.
+See `this online review <https://jpfleury.github.io/gfo-demos/demos/fruits-400/index.html>`_ of all G'MIC-Qt filters for details.